shafransky93/LDT_Time_Lost_Timer/README.md

 Key features include:

-* Timer Function: Users can start and stop a timer to measure elapsed observation time.
-The timer display updates in real-time.
+* Timer Function: Users can start and stop a timer to measure elapsed observation time lost.
+The timer display updates in real-time (timing is marginally off by fractions of a second).

 * Logging: The application allows users to log start and stop times, along with total observing time lost, by clicking the "Log" button.

 * Log Display: A scrollable text area presents logged entries, including time details and cumulative observation time lost.

+* Reason Tab: Dropdown menu to select reson for closure.

 * Menu Bar: The GUI features a menu for program exit and access to an "About" dialog explaining its use.

-* Visual Indicators: "Start" and "Stop" buttons change color to indicate the timer's state visually.

 * Help Dialog: An "About" dialog provides concise instructions for using the program effectively.